jean-philippe-martin/reloadpyxel/README.md

 In addition, you can have the following optional methods:

 - `reload(self, old_self)`
+  This method needs to be present for hot-reloading of code to be enabled.
   ReloadPyxel will call this method whenever any code was reloaded.
   In that case, it will have created a new instance of your `App` object and calls that method on it, passing to it the old instance.